-Data aquisition is triggered using the coincidence of the two scintillator counters upstream of the Si-W ECAL and π^- mesons are identified with the help of two threshold Cherenkov counters.
+Data acquisition is triggered using the coincidence of the two scintillator counters upstream of the Si-W ECAL and π^- mesons are identified with the help of two threshold Cherenkov counters.
 The gas pressure in these counters is set such that for 2, 4 and 6 GeV neither Cherenkov counters is triggered, while for 8 and 10 GeV only the first one is.
 The FNAL π^- test beam is contaminated with μ^- and e^- , in particular at the lower energies where the beam is dominated by e^- .
-This contamination from e^- is reduced by the Cherenkov veto and by an additional event selection based on the position of the interaction of the incoming particle (see Sect.
-4).
+At 2 GeV the beam is estimated 13 to contain 5% π^- and 70% e^- .
+This contamination from e^- is reduced significantly by the Cherenkov veto [13], however residual contamination remains.
+The residual contamination is reduced by an additional event selection based on the position of the interaction of the incoming particle (see Section 4).